 I’m pretty sure Starbucks actually makes their Pink Drink with freeze dried strawberries, which I think would also be delicious.
 But at this time of year, I’m definitely not turning down any fresh strawberries.
 I know it’s just so trendy and “basic” at this point, but come on, that color!
 How can I ever go back to an Oprah Chai when I can have Pink Drink?
 Also, don’t you think this pink drink recipe would be absolutely perfect for Valentine’s Day?

 I’m pretty sure “Pink Drink” previously meant Pepto Bismol, so I hope this drink goes down in history and changes everything.
 And also fixes whatever ails you.
 At the very least, it will brighten up your day.

-Also, the pretty color makes this drink PERFECT for your 4th of July weekend!
+Also, in addition to Valentine’s Day, the pretty color makes this drink PERFECT for your 4th of July weekend, too!
 I hope that you have a fabulous one planned… I feel very lucky in that I not only have the 4th off from work, but I also have the 5th!
 And the weather is looking beautiful here in Boston.
 Hooray!